-JARED SCHEIB is a director, coder, and artist-entrepreneur from Dallas, Texas and a graduate of the University of Southern California, where he studied film production in the School of Cinematic Arts and neuroscience as an inaugural member of the Brain and Creativity Institute.
-In early 2014 he had his Off-Broadway directorial debut with DOODU BOY, his second full-length, original play to direct and dramaturge after WRESTLES WITH MACHISTA in 2011.
+JARED SCHEIB is a software engineer and artist-entrepreneur from Dallas, Texas, based in San Francisco.
+A graduate of the University of Southern California, he studied film production in the School of Cinematic Arts and neuroscience as an inaugural member of the Brain and Creativity Institute.
+In 2014 he served as full stack web developer and product owner on two teams to create the web apps SPECTER and RALLY.
+Also in 2014, he made his Off-Broadway directorial debut with DOODU BOY, his second full-length, original documentary play to direct and dramaturge after WRESTLES WITH MACHISTA in 2011.
 His first feature documentary film THE MAYOR is in distribution after completing its international festival run, and he is in post-production on his second, WHAT LOVE IS.
 His commercial DO YOU BELIEVE IN A SECULAR AMERICA? won the Richard Dawkins Foundation for Reason and Science’s social media contest in 2012.
-His films have been exhibited worldwide, most notably on screen at the Directors Guild of America Theater in Hollywood, Dallas Museum of Art, Tel Aviv Cinematheque, and Auckland Art Gallery; on television in Texas, Israel, and New Zealand; and online on iTunes, Amazon, and SnagFilms.
-His plays have gone up at the Santa Monica Playhouse in LA and the SoHo Playhouse in Manhattan.
-In addition to film and theater, Jared manages friend and artist, Cecelia Webber, whose human bodies artwork has been seen, sold, and licensed worldwide, from Barneys New York in NYC to the Museo Civico in Verona, Italy and across the internet.
-As of 2014, Jared has moved into computer programming and technology in order to pursue his passion for understanding, modeling, simulating, expressing, and experiencing emotion and reality through interactive, immersive art and artificial emotional intelligence.
-Jared has learned that content is king, and to that end he imbues his works with universality, authenticity, and intensity, striving to emphasize what makes art meaningful: honest emotion.
+His films have been exhibited worldwide, most notably on screen at the Gerontological Society of America’s Annual Scientific Meeting in Washington DC, Directors Guild of America Theater in Hollywood, Dallas Museum of Art, Tel Aviv Cinematheque, and Auckland Art Gallery; on television in Texas, Israel, and New Zealand; and online on VHX, iTunes, Amazon, Hulu, and SnagFilms.
+His plays have gone up at the Santa Monica Playhouse in LA, SoHo Playhouse and Theatre Row in Manhattan, The Marsh in San Francisco, and Black Repertory Group in Berkeley.
+In addition to tech, film, and theater, Jared has managed friend and artist, Cecelia Webber, whose human bodies artwork has been seen, sold, and licensed worldwide, from Barneys New York in NYC to the Museo Civico in Verona, Italy and across the internet.
+He has also spoken, paneled, guest-lectured, and taught at conferences, universities, high schools, and festivals on topics including technology, art, aging, personal growth, and unconditional love.
+As of 2014, Jared has augmented his journey with tech and immersive art in order to pursue his passion for understanding and creating transformative experiences through dynamic, interactive art and artificial emotional intelligence.
+Jared has learned that content is king, and to that end he imbues his works with universality, authenticity, and intensity, striving to emphasize what makes art and technology meaningful: honest emotion.

 What is the value of judging?